How can I help as a Birth Doula?

 Information and Advocacy

 Not all hospital routines and policies are based on research.
 In fact, it takes 15-20 years for the evidence to be put into practice!
 3 And even if policies were perfectly up to date, there are patient preferences and opinions to take into account.
-These are just a couple reasons, it’s so important for you to feel empowered throughout the decision making process of birth.
+For these reasons, it’s a top priority of mine, to help empower you throughout the decision making process of birth, and support the choices you make.
 My primary approach to advocacy, is to help you advocate for yourself.
 That means I may amplify your voice, or draw attention to it if the medical staff isn’t responding to your concerns.
 If you look unsettled about the options presented to you, I may ask if you have any questions in order to facilitate a discussion between you and your care providers.
 I may occasionally add a question or two for the medical team, if appropriate, so that you have all the information available to help you feel empowered, as you weigh options.
 Likewise, I may offer additional options as part of the conversation.
 I am not a middle man or barrier between you and the medical staff.
 Rather, I serve as a bridge or a mediator, if there’s a need, to make sure the entire birth team is on the same page and understands your preferences and priorities.

 Doulas are not medical practitioners in any way.
 I love collaborating with Nurses, Midwives, and OB’s, as we bring our various skill sets together to support birthing people.
 I don’t make medical recommendations, but help you understand your options and if you’re interested, can point you to resources on a variety of topics.